damiano00/credit_card_fraud_detection/README.md

 To efficiently run the analysis and model training, the following hardware specifications are recommended:
 - CPU: Multi-core processor (Quad-core or higher)
 - RAM: Minimum 16 GB
-- Storage: SSD with at least 50 GB of free space
 - GPU: Optional

 ## Dataset